08 Jun FDIC 370 Automation Creates ‘Compliance with Benefits’ Scenario for Big Banks in Age of COVID-19

 The FDIC did not have a global pandemic or the threat of a worldwide liquidity crunch in mind when it finalized Part 370 of its Rules and Regulations “Recordkeeping for Timely Deposit Insurance Determination,” back in April of 2017, but the Herculean effort that went into complying with the rule sure helped when the COVID-19 crisis emerged.

 The rules were designed to protect bank deposit accounts in the event of a bank failure.
-They required banks with at least two million dollars in deposit accounts to be able to deliver an integrated view of their entire deposit base, including depositors, beneficiaries and third-party managed accounts across all account types, deposit systems and customer identifiers in 24 hours or less.
+They required banks with at least two million deposit accounts to be able to deliver an integrated view of their entire deposit base, including depositors, beneficiaries and third-party managed accounts across all account types, deposit systems and customer identifiers in 24 hours or less.

 Armed with this level of granularity into detailed account holdings, the FDIC would, in theory, be able to step in and facilitate rapid payment of insured deposits in the event of a bank failure.